AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/cif.md

 ---
 # Introducing AEM Commerce Integration Framework (CIF) {#cif-intro}

-Content and commerce projects are complex projects due to the nature of their requirements:
+AEM content and commerce projects have to deal with the complexity of integrating a commerce solution.
+A commerce solution can be anything from a commercial solution such as the Adobe Commerce Cloud to a set of custom services.
+The integration highly depends on the use-cases and usually happens in various places and flavors:

 * Integration of a complex and dynamic ecosystem (example product catalogs)
 * Business needs to manage product content with its own lifecycle in an efficient and omnichannel way
-* Building complex and personalized shopping journeys
+* Building complex and personalized shopping journeys for various heads
 * Ability to quickly adapt and innovate on the back- and front-end
 * Running a scaleable and stable E2E infrastructure that is built for peak performance (Flash sale, Black Friday, ...).
 This includes unified search and cache management.

+This complexity opens up the door to potential point of failures, increased TCO, delays, and reduced value realization.
+These reasons have led to the development of the Commerce Intgration Framework (CIF) which is an add-on for the Experience Manager.
+CIF extends the Experience Manager with commmerce capabilities and standardizes the integration with a commerce solution.
+The result is a future-proof, stable and scalable solution with lower TCO.
+It unlocks technical and business innovation with agile tooling and seamlessly integrated features to build compelling commerce experiences.

+![CIF Elements](./assets/CIF/CIF_Overview.png)

 ## CIF successfully supporting customers since 2013

-Experience Manager Commerce Integration Framework (CIF) is Adobe's recommended way for creating extraordinary content & commerce projects.
-It is an add-on that extends the Experience Manager with commerce capabilities for content creators and developers.

-![CIF Elements](./assets/CIF/CIF_Overview.png)

-With over 200 customers, CIF has established itself as the out-of-the-box integration framework that is deeply integrated with the Experience Manager to seamlessly leverage and extends its capabilities.
-This provides a lot of value to IT and business today and for the future.
+With over 200 customers, CIF has established itself as a successful ingredient for a successful content & commerce project.
+This provides value for IT and business today and in the future.
 Recent customer projects describe CIF as a “Great accelerator and a huge time saver with a lot of value”.

 ## CIF Benefits {#cif-benefits}